What is Google Search Console (formerly Google Webmaster Tools)?

 Sitemaps can be generated automatically with websites built on WordPress and other Content Management Systems, or created manually.

-Google Webmaster Tools, is free and an essential tool for trouble shooting and keeping an eye on changes to your website.
+Google Search Console, is free and an essential tool for trouble shooting and keeping an eye on changes to your website.
 It comes in to its own when making regular changes to your website, by pushing changes directly in to Google’s index with the Sitemap, but most importantly is essential when you have a new website or different domain name to ensure you don’t end up with broken links and a penalised ranking.